Azure/azure-sdk-for-java/eventhubs/client/README.md

 ## Contributing

-If you would like to become an active contributor to this project please follow the instructions provided in [Microsoft Azure Projects Contribution Guidelines](http://azure.github.io/guidelines.html).
+If you would like to become an active contributor to this project please refer to our [Contribution Guidelines](./../../CONTRIBUTING.md) for more information.

 1. Fork it
 1. Create your feature branch (`git checkout -b my-new-feature`)